Listen/Watch the Director and Associate Director for Student Advocacy and Support Services on WCPN's Sound of Ideas,

 Features annual programs and workshops that explore masculinity, men’s violence, gender stereotypes, and healthy relationships in the interest of reducing violence against women.

 WOMEN STAFF LEADERSHIP DEVELOPMENT INSTITUTE

-A twice monthly discussion group for women nearing or in retirement.
+Act III is a twice-monthly discussion group for women nearing or in retirement.